-The following graph sets forth the daily historical performance of the RTY in the period from January 2, 2020 through April 28, 2025.
+The following graph sets forth the daily historical performance of the RTY in the period from January 2, 2018 through April 10, 2023.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-On April 28, 2025, the closing level of the RTY was 1,965.549.
+The horizontal line in the graph represents the RTY's hypothetical Coupon Barrier of 1,240.710 (rounded to three decimal places), which is 70% of the RTY's hypothetical Starting Value of 1,772.443, which was its closing level on April 10, 2023.
+The actual Starting Value and Coupon Barrier will be determined on the pricing date.